CPA Requirements

 This is usually done by doing one of the following:

-From here, the exact education requirements will vary depending on state.
-Most states require a degree in accounting which will satisfy those education requirements, but some states allow you to become a CPA as long as you have a bachelor’s degree of any kind.
+From here, the exact education requirements will vary depending on the state.
+Most state boards require a degree in accounting, which will satisfy those education requirements, but some states allow you to become a CPA with a bachelor’s degree of any kind.

 However, this usually comes with the stipulation that you take a certain amount of accounting classes at different levels, as well as experience in the field, to make up for the lack of education.

-For example, you may end up having to take an addition 24 semester hours of specific accounting courses or providing proof of extensive work experience under a licensed CPA.
+For example, you may end up having to take an additional 24 semester hours of specific accounting courses or provide proof of extensive work experience under a licensed CPA.

 Another part of the reason that the CPA process is so tough is because there are no standard set of CPA requirements to sit for the exam.
 Instead, like the education requirements, they vary by state.

-This means that while you might qualify for the CPA exam in one state, you might not qualify for the exam in another.
+This means that while you might qualify for the CPA exam in one state, you might not qualify in another.
 So, it’s important to know which state you plan on taking the exam in and preparing accordingly.

 The requirements to get your CPA license are going to depend on what state you apply to get your license in (are you seeing a pattern here?).